PatrickRyanFBG/DD/README.md

 # Deck Dungeon
 ### Personal Project
-Deck Dungeon is a Rogue-Like Deck Building game where you master the flow of combat to pull of rewarding combos.
+Deck Dungeon is a Rogue-Like Deck Building game where you master the flow of combat to pull off rewarding combos.
+Made in Unity.